Here are the instructions to develop a new task.

 Properties validation

-Properties can be validated using javax.validation.constraints.* annotations.
-When the user creates a flow, your task properties will be validated before insertion and prevent wrong definition to be inserted.
+Properties can be validated using jakarta.validation.constraints.* annotations.
+When the user creates a flow, your task properties will be validated before insertion and prevent any wrong flow definition from being saved.

 The default available annotations are: